 Traditionally, ridge tiles are made of slate or clay, giving them their distinctive colours.
 It is also possible to choose tiles made of concrete should you wish.
 Concrete tiles are durable and available in many colours and shapes.
 The average concrete ridge tiles price is £8.50 per tile.

 Cost of replacing three ridge tiles

 If your tiles are new but only a few become damaged it is wise to simply replace the broken tiles.
 As we previously discussed it is not advised to replace a small section of older tiles without replacing the whole ridge.
-The average cost of replacing 3 ridge tiles is £140.
+The average cost of replacing 3 ridge tiles, including materials and labour, is £140.